PPLcoin2/PPLcoin/README.md

 Miners (Proof Of Work) can earn up to an EXTRA 1000 per week.
 Also Resets Every Week.

-Lenders and Loaners of COINS to other Wallets can Earn and EXTRA 1000 per week.
+Lenders and Loaners of COINS to other Wallets can Earn an EXTRA 1000 per week.
 Loaners earn a small amount of interest from the Lender on each repayment.
 Loaners and Lenders, loaned and earnt COINS also reset every week.
 YET.
 Loan amounts continue each week as do repayment amounts agreed.